tc39/proposal-regexp-v-flag/README.md

 ### Does this proposal affect ECMAScript lexing?

-It’s an explicit goal of our proposal that a correct ECMAScript lexer before this proposal remains a correct ECMAScript lexer after this proposal.
+No. It’s an explicit goal of our proposal that a correct ECMAScript lexer before this proposal remains a correct ECMAScript lexer after this proposal.

 ## TC39 meeting notes